 The NNR session: opening the memory, keeping the body safe

-The use of present-tense narrative was intentional.
+The use of present-tense narrative, as much as possible, was therefore intentional.
 Trauma memories are not typically stored as structured verbal narratives but rather as multisensory experiences involving bodily sensations, emotions, and perceptual fragments.
 Present-tense recall helps reactivate the memory network in a way that resembles its original encoding, thereby making it accessible for therapeutic updating.

 Two highly distressing โhot memoriesโ emerged quickly.
 One was the moment he was punched in the abdomen.
 The other was later, in hospital, when he was told that his spleen would need to be surgically removed.
 Both were highly activating: the hospital memory reached 10/10, while the punching memory was rated slightly lower at 9.5/10.